 He has taught at CIM for the past twenty-three years, during which time he has become known as an inspiring teacher who helps students achieve profound understanding and develop vivid interpretations of the great masterworks.
 His students have won important competitions and obtained teaching posts at prestigious universities and schools of music.

-His musical scope has also included the study of conducting: he studied with Daniel Lewis, Victor Yampolsky, Fritz Zweig, and Gustav Meier.
+His musical scope also includes the study of conducting: he has worked with Daniel Lewis, Victor Yampolsky, Fritz Zweig, and Gustav Meier.
 He made his conducting debut at sixteen at Tanglewood, and conducted Mozart’s Don Giovanni with the Akron Lyric Opera.

 His musicianship has been enhanced and deepened by extensive collaboration with singers: listening to and working with them has been a source of tremendous inspiration.
 He studied art song with Gwendolyn Koldofsky and opera with Natalie Limonick, and was an opera and art song coach at UCLA.

-Daniel is an expert Scrabble player--he is one of the top ranked players in Ohio, having won or placed in several tournaments.
-He lives in Cleveland Heights with his wife and three children.
+Shapiro is an expert Scrabble player--he is one of the top ranked players in Ohio, having won or placed in several tournaments.
+He lives with his family in Cleveland Heights.